Counterfactual inference in sequential experiments: Main results

-\begin{remark}[Side product: Guarantees for matrix completion] \normalfont \cref{thm:anytime_asymp,rem:cons_sigma} immediately provide an asymptotically valid prediction interval for each entry in a matrix completion task where the entries of a given matrix are missing completely at random (MCAR) with probability $p$.
+\begin{remark}[Side product: Guarantees for matrix completion] \cref{thm:anytime_asymp,rem:cons_sigma} immediately provide an asymptotically valid prediction interval for each entry in a matrix completion task where the entries of a given matrix are missing completely at random (MCAR) with probability $p$.
 While the matrix completion literature is rather vast (see the survey \cite{ieee_matrix_completion_overview} for an overview), as noted in~\cite{chen2019inference} the literature for the statistical inference and uncertainty quantification for the matrix entries is relatively sparse.
-While \citep[Thm.~2]{chen2019inference} does provide a prediction interval for bilinear factor model, a careful unpacking of their guarantee yields that the noise variance decays to $0$ as $\T \to \infty$ for their guarantee to be valid (see \citep[Eqn.~27]{chen2019inference}).
-As our examples below demonstrate, our guarantees are valid for a constant $\sigma^2$, and thus advance the state-of-the-art guarantees for uncertainty quantification for matrix completion. \end{remark}
+While \citep[Thm.~2]{chen2019inference} does provide a prediction interval for bilinear factor model with MCAR patterns, our work advances such results to a vast number of sequentially missing patterns while also allowing for non-linear factor models (see \cref{sub:non_linear_lf}). \end{remark}